On products of K-moduli spaces: Properties of the product map

 where $W_X$ is the good moduli space of $\W_X$, and the maps $f_X$ and $g_X$ are {\'e}tale.
-Similar diagrams exist for $\Y$ and $\mathcal{Z}$.
-Let $P_X$, $P_Y$ be a $G_x$-torsor and a $G_y$-torsor respectively, and let $P = P_X\times P_Y$.
-Since $\Product$ maps closed points to closed points, by Lemma \ref{products of quotient stacks}, we obtain the following diagram:
+Similar diagrams exist for $\Y$.
+Let $P_X$, $P_Y$ be a $G_x$-torsor and a $G_y$-torsor respectively, Since $f$ maps closed points to closed points we obtain the following diagram:

-where $h$ is $G_x\times G_y$-equivariant.
+where $h$ is $G_x$-equivariant.
 Since quasi-finiteness can be checked {\'e}tale locally, we will show $h$ is quasi-finite, which will in turn show that $\Product_W$ and hence $\Product$ are quasi-finite.
-Showing that $\Product_W$ is quasifinite follows from the same argument as in the proof of Theorem \ref{main_thm}.
-Hence, $\Product$ and $\overline{\Product}$ are both quasi-finite.
-In particular, $\overline{\Product}$ is finite since it is proper.
-Hence, as in the proof of Theorem \ref{main_thm}, both $\Product$ and $\overline{\Product}$ are isomorphisms. \end{proof}
+Showing that $f_W$ is quasi-finite follows from the same argument as in the proof of Theorem \ref{main_thm}.
+Hence, $f$ and $\overline{f}$ are both quasi-finite.
+In particular, $\overline{f}$ is finite since it is proper.